blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

       .. value:: requested

+         .. warning:: This is deprecated and will be removed in a future version.
+Use
+                      :value:`pipeline.trigger.<github
+                      source>.action.rerequested` instead.

+         Deprecated alias for :value:`pipeline.trigger.<github
+         source>.action.rerequested`.

+      .. value:: rerequested

-         A check run is requested.
+         A check run is rerequested.

       .. value:: completed